dgsantana/thread_safe_jsvalue/README.md

 It also works with other types that aren't `Send` or `Sync`.

+This crates was inspired by [`SendWrapper`](https://github.com/thk1/send_wrapper), but is a little more turned to work with `JsValue` based values, that are required to be `Send` and `Sync` in (`Leptos`)[https://leptos.dev] 0.7+ signals.

+If the base javascript Rust wrapper includes Clone, PartialEq, PartialOrd, Hash, Debug, Display this wrapper will also include them.
+For wasm32 targets the wrapper will avoid the thread check, since it is not necessary, since there aren't any threads.

 ## Features

 - macro to help create `From` implementations for your types